mlopalv/007Store/README.md

 ## 5 - Image management using Multer
 ## 6 - Product navigation
 ## 7 - "Add to cart" functionality
-## 8 - REST API to get data about products and users
+## 8 - REST API to get data about products and users.
+This API has been documented using Swagger.
 ## 9 - REACT dashboard getting products and users information thru the REST API
 ## 10 - Stack used: NodeJS, EJS, MySQL, Multer, Bcrypt, express-session, express-validator, sequelize

+## Executing the app
+nodemon app

+## Showing the Swagger UI in Browser
+http://localhost:3001/api-docs/ (Use it with CORS enabled browser)

+## Launching a CORS enabled browser
+"C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --user-data-dir="C://chrome-dev-disabled-security" --disable-web-security --disable-site-isolation-trials